Exploiting Agent Symmetries for Performance Analysis of Distributed Optimization Methods: Equivalence classes of agents in PEP

-\begin{definition}[Equivalent agents] Let $(F, G)$ be a feasible solution of an agent-dependent PEP formulation for distributed optimization \eqref{eq:SDP_PEP}, written in the form of \eqref{eq:Fagents} and \eqref{eq:initialGram}, and $(F_{\Pi}, G_{\Pi})$ be another solution, obtained after permutation of agents $i, j \in \V$ in $F,G$.
-We define an equivalence relation between the two agents $i \sim j$ if both solutions $(F, G)$ and $(F_{\Pi}, G_{\Pi})$ are feasible for the PEP and provide the same performance value,
+Using this agent block notation for $\f$ and $G$, we can define permutations of agents in a PEP solution, leading to the definition of an equivalence relation between agents in performance estimation problems (Definition \ref{def:equiva} below). \begin{notation*}[Permuted solutions] For any feasible solution $(\f, G)$ of an agent-dependent PEP formulation \eqref{eq:SDP_PEP}, written in the form of \eqref{eq:Fagents} and \eqref{eq:initialGram}, the solution obtained after permutation of agents $i, j \in \V$ in $\f$ and $G$ is denoted $(\f_{\Pi_{ij}}, G_{\Pi_{ij}})$. \end{notation*} \begin{example*}[Permuted solutions] Let $(\f, G)$ be a feasible PEP solution written as Agents $1$ and $2$ can be swapped to obtain a permuted solution $(\f_{\Pi_{12}}, G_{\Pi_{12}})$: \end{example*} \begin{definition}[Equivalent agents] Let $i, j \in \V$ be two distinct agents.
+We define an equivalence relation between the two agents $i \sim j$ if, for any feasible solution $(\f, G)$ \eqref{eq:Fagents}-\eqref{eq:initialGram} of an agent-dependent PEP formulation \eqref{eq:SDP_PEP}, the permuted solution $(\f_{\Pi_{ij}}, G_{\Pi_{ij}})$, with agent $i$ and $j$ swapped, is feasible for the PEP and provides the same performance value, \end{definition}

-\end{definition} Intuitively, this means that equivalent agents have exactly the same role in the algorithm and the performance setting.
-By definition, this relation is reflexive, symmetric, and transitive, and thus corresponds well to an equivalence relation, which induces a partition into equivalence classes. \begin{definition}[Equivalence classes of agents] Let $\V$ be a set of $n$ agents.
+Intuitively, this means that equivalent agents have exactly the same role in the algorithm and the performance setting.
+By definition, this relation is reflexive, symmetric, and transitive, and thus corresponds well to an equivalence relation, which induces a partition into equivalence classes.

+\begin{definition}[Equivalence classes of agents] Let $\V$ be a set of $n$ agents.
 The equivalence relation from Definition \ref{def:equiva} implies a partition $\T$ of set $\V$ into $\U$ equivalence classes (or subsets) of agents: $\T = \{\V_1,\dots,\V_\U\}$.
 Each class only contains agents that are equivalent to each other.
-The size of each class $\V_u$ is denoted $\N_u$.
+The size of each class $\V_u$ is denoted $\N_u$ ($u=1,\dots,\U$).
 We also denote the equivalence class of a given agent $i$ by $\V_{u_i}$. \end{definition}

-Proposition \ref{prop:sym_sol_2} proves the existence of PEP solution for which equivalent agents have equal blocks in the solution.
+Proposition \ref{prop:sym_sol_2} proves the existence of PEP solutions for which equivalent agents have equal blocks in the solution.
 This will be the building block of our compact PEP formulations in Sections \ref{sec:symPEP} and \ref{sec:subsetsAgPEP}.